 How Long Does Cloud Bread Last?

 I prefer to make just enough cloud bread for one day.
-However, if you have some left over, you can refrigerate it for 2 or 3 days.
+However, if you have some left over, you can leave it on the counter for a couple of days.

 Can You Freeze Cloud Bread?

 Yes, you can freeze cloud bread.
 However, the texture will be somewhat different, so it’s best to toast it if it’s ever been frozen.